Vectron (locomotive): Vectron DE

 The Vectron DE is the diesel powered version of the family.

-It has a MTU 16V 4000 R84 diesel engine which has a power output of 2700 kW.
-The operational top speed is 160 km/h.
+It has a MTU 16V 4000 R84 diesel engine which has a power output of 2,700 kW.
+The operational top speed is 160 km/h (100 mph).

 The Vectron DE is designed to operate mainline services on non-electrified track segments.

 It is designated as Class 247 in Germany.